 Emotional Freedom Technique

-Reflexology uses pressure applied by the therapists’ hands on reflex points on the feet.
-Reflexology is available to patients six weeks after completing chemotherapy or radiotherapy.
+Reflexology uses pressure applied by the therapists’ hands on reflex points on the feet and helps alleviate all types of side-effects.

 Gentle yoga sessions are offered weekly and are especially designed for cancer patients.
 Prior experience is not essential and patients are supported throughout in a small group.